Green0318/G.NFT/README.md

 # NFT

-This is smart contract that mint NFT's.
+This is smart contracts that mint NFT's.
 Basic.
 Dynamic.
 Randomness.

 ### Requirements: